Interoperable

 Why two separate ERCs?

-ERC-7930 provides the foundational binary format that works everywhere.
-ERC-7828 adds ENS integration for better UX.
+ERC-7930 provides the foundational binary format that works everywhere, but is optimised for use in smart contracts.
+ERC-7828 focuses on human-readable addresses, adding ENS integration for better UX and checksums for safe sharing.
 You can use 7930 alone, or enhance it with 7828.

 What about chain abstraction?